 St. Paul is part of the Sir Wilfrid Laurier School Board and serves students from eastern Laval, specifically Vimont and Duvernay.
 We currently educate 450 students on a shared campus between our Junior (Main) and Senior (Annex) buildings.
 We have a staff comprised of a Principal, a Vice-Principal, 35 Teachers, 2 Secretaries, 10 Attendants, 1 Daycare Technician, 6 Daycare Educators, 16 Noon-hour Supervisors and 3 Caretakers.

 Our shared campus between the two buildings allows students the unique opportunity to learn in an environment surrounded by learners of a similar age group.

-- Our Main building currently houses our Kindergarten and Cycle One (Grades 1 and 2) students and is equipped with a full gymnasium, library, resource room, computer lab, sensory room, music room, visual arts workshop and is completely wired for SMART technology and interactive white boards.
+- Our Main building currently houses our Pre-Kindergarten, Kindergarten, and Cycle One (Grades 1 and 2) students and is equipped with a full gymnasium, library, resource room, computer lab, sensory room, music room, visual arts workshop and is completely wired for SMART technology and interactive white boards.

 - Our Annex building is home to our senior students in Grades 3 through 6 and is equipped with a library, music room, resource room, full gymnasium, computer lab, daycare room, and cafeteria and is wired for SMART technology.